Strandgaard96/vehicle_collision_webpage/docs/README.md

     frameborder="0">
 </iframe>

 We all know the prejudice about young males and fast cars, but there's actually something to it!
 We can see a vast majority of the crashes has a male driver between the age of 20 and 24 involved in the crash, whereas the older males has a significant lower amount of car crashes to their names.
 Funnily enough, we can see the same trend for young females!
 We can see that young males in this age group are involved in more than 3 times the amount of car crashes compared to their female counterparts, but when we look at the trend for females themselves, they also appear to be involved in more crashes when compared to their older age groups.
+As such, the same trend is visible for both males and females.

 ## Spatial distribution of the car crashes
+Phew, that was a lot of static bar plots!
+I think it's time for some interactive plots.
+In the following map, we have plotted the individual crashes on a Google Maps looking plot, where each crash is categorized by where it happened, how many people got injured in the crash, why the crash happened and what kind of vehicle was involved.
+The color of the initial circles represent the density of crashes, wh
 <iframe src="interaktivfoliummap.html"
     sandbox="allow-same-origin allow-scripts"
     width="100%"